microsoft/nni/docs/en_US/HowToUseDocker.md

 ## Using docker in remote platform

 NNI support starting experiments in [remoteTrainingService](https://github.com/Microsoft/nni/blob/master/docs/en_US/RemoteMachineMode.md), and run trial jobs in remote machines.
-As docker could start an independent Ubuntu system as SSH server, docker container could be used ad the remote machine in NNI's remot mode.
+As docker could start an independent Ubuntu system as SSH server, docker container could be used as the remote machine in NNI's remot mode.

 ### Step 1: Setting docker environment